 We strongly believe that for the vast majority of divorce cases, working together with your spouse to find a solution and fair settlement is the right way to go – rather than looking for a battle to fight.
 That only produces a a long drawn out acrimonious case, not to mention a bigger legal bill, neither of which which are going to help you.
 (And if you’re worried about the size of your legal bill, you might want to click here to read our practical tips on cutting the legal costs of divorce)

 Our team are committed to using family mediation and a negotiated settlement wherever possible – but we do recognise that there are occasions when perhaps because of the aggressive approach taken by your partner or their solicitor, we will need to take a more robust position and fight your position.
+Our experienced solicitors can help provide the best outcome for you and your family.

 Click here to read more about how our divorce and family lawyers can help you